4 Financially Smart Ways to Take Money Out of Retirement Accounts

 Donating your RMD money to charity may help you support the causes you care about while potentially lowering your overall tax liability.

 If you’re at least 70½, you can make a qualified charitable distribution (QCD) from your IRA directly to the eligible charities of your choice.
-QCDs can be counted toward satisfying your RMDs for the year, up to IRS limits,5 and generally come with no tax costs to you or the charity receiving the donation, potentially helping you give more than you could by donating cash or other assets.
+QCDs can be counted toward satisfying your RMDs for the year, up to IRS limits6 and generally come with no tax costs to you or the charity receiving the donation, potentially helping you give more than you could by donating cash or other assets.

 Help reduce the risk of outliving your money

 If you’re concerned about outliving your nest egg, consider using your RMD money to purchase an annuity that offers guaranteed income.
-These products offer competitive after-tax yields and a minimum level of income for the life of you and/or your spouse, potentially reducing the risk that you will outlive your ability to comfortably fund your retirement.
+These products can offer competitive after-tax yields and a minimum level of income for the life of you and/or your spouse, potentially reducing the risk that you will outlive your ability to comfortably fund your retirement.
 However, not all annuities offer the same benefits.
 A Morgan Stanley Financial Advisor can help find an appropriate annuity for your needs and goals.

 This can provide a sense of security and predictability in retirement, which can be particularly valuable if you are planning on a long retirement.